Scott Ferson: Publications

 Ferson’s book, How the Democrats Lost America: Making Sense of the 2024 Election and the Future of American Politics, will be published by Turner Publishing Company in April 2026.

 Teaching

 In 2013, Ferson started working as an adjunct professor at Stonehill College.

 Personal life

-Scott Ferson is a resident of Belmont where he formerly served as the president of The First Church in Belmont Unitarian Universalist and as president of the Belmont Library Foundation.
+Scott Ferson is a resident of Belmont, Massachusetts, where he formerly served as the president of The First Church in Belmont Unitarian Universalist, and as president of the Belmont Library Foundation.
 He currently sits on the board of Sail Boston.